lxlgarnett/hcal/README.md

 # hcal

-A simple command-line calendar utility written in Python that highlights the current date.
+A simple command-line calendar utility written in Python that highlights the current date, weekends, and holidays.

 ## Features

-- Displays a formatted calendar for any month/year.
+- Displays a formatted calendar for any month or year.
 - **Highlights the current date** with a white background for quick focus.
 - **Colors weekends:** Saturdays in blue and Sundays in red.
-- **Supports Holidays:** Highlights holidays in red (currently supports Japan).
+- **Supports Holidays:** Highlights holidays in red.
+Currently supports Japan, including complex rules like substitute holidays (Furikae Kyūjitsu) and Citizen's Holidays.
-- **Three-Month View:** Option to display previous, current, and next months.
+- **Flexible Views:** Support for displaying multiple months or entire years.
 - Supports standard `cal` style arguments.

 ## Usage